Frank R. Shivers Research Papers

 Language of Materials

 The collection was donated to the University of Baltimore by Frank R. Shivers, Jr. on September 3, 1996.
-An additional accrual was donated by Natalie Shivers on September 27, 2022 and transferred to the University on September 29, 2022.
+Additional accruals were donated by Natalie Shivers and transferred to the University in September 2022 and April 2023.

 - Finding aid for the Frank R. Shivers Research Papers